salfaris/toy-data-analysis/README.md

 # data-analysis
 Data Analysis Mini Projects

-These are data analysis mini personal projects that I have executed based on tutorials on DataCamp.
+These are data analysis mini personal projects that I have executed based on tutorials.

 1. Apple App Store Analysis
 2. Handwashing Analysis